SamirTalwar/eleven/README.md

 It rhymes with seven.

-Eleven is a tool for process composition.
+Eleven is an **experimental** tool for process composition.
 It works on a request/response model using Unix sockets.
 Processes can connect to the STDIN and STDOUT of other processes using sockets, using JSON to carry information.

 Think of it like Docker Compose but for individual applications.
 It won't scale containers across machines, but it will allow you to decentralise logic.
 Eleven lets you write technical components in one language while still using the best one for each job.